Tuesday, March 12, 2013

 Petaluma Gold Rush

-Petaluma Gold Rush is a type of cranberry bean.
+Petaluma Gold Rush is a cranberry bean.
 They originated in Peru and look similar to one of my favorite Italian cranberry beans - Borlotto Lingua di Fuoco.
 The plants were prolific and more heat tolerant than Borlatto Lingua.
 They were ready to begin harvesting as shell beans in 75 days.

 Petaluma Gold Rush seeds are available from